robertgshaw2-neuralmagic/deepsparse-milvus/README.md

 # DeepSparse + Milvus: Text-Search with BERT

-This example demonstrates how to create a semantic search engine with a microservices architecture using FastAPI, DeepSparse, Milvus, and MySQL.
+This example demonstrates how to create a semantic search engine using FastAPI, DeepSparse, Milvus, and MySQL.

 We will create 4 services:
 - Milvus Server - vector database used to hold the embeddings of the dataset and perform the search queries